Governing Board Attendance

-Dr. Catherine McNamara – Chair of the Achievement Committee
+Sonal Patel – Chair of Resources Committee

-Stephanie Armstrong – Achievement Committee
+Stephanie Armstrong – Curriculum, Achievement and Staffing Committee

 Whilst volunteering at my son’s primary school, I discovered being a part of the bigger picture of a child’s learning journey.
 The skills and knowledge taught by a teacher, the perseverance by the child applying what they had learnt, followed by the delight and pride in achievement.
 It was magical!
 So with that (and 13 weeks holiday a year) in mind I started the Graduate Teacher Programme in 2003 and began my teaching journey.